Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 # Rich collection of libraries

-I suspect all this talk about fastness, lightness, mid-level, Assembly etc. might have give you an idea, you will need to implement everything yourself.
+I suspect all this talk about fastness, lightness, mid-level, Assembly etc. might have given you an idea, you will need to implement everything yourself.
 There may indeed not be any [`LinkedHashMap`](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) or other functionalities like garbage collection available for C... except... not entirely.

-C is mature and popular language, so while those features aren't build-in, believe me, name a thing and somebody somewhere already created library for it (although if think about something too obscure to find, but it does exists).
+C is mature and popular language, so while those features aren't build-in, believe me, name a thing and somebody somewhere already created library for it (although some things are too obscure to find, despite existing).

 You want garbage collector?
 [Boehm GC](https://www.hboehm.info/gc/) has you covered.
 TUI?
 Nothing like timeless [ncurses](https://invisible-island.net/ncurses/).